DK26/rendit/README.md

             Print version information

     -w, --watch
-            Constantly render changes of both the template and the context files for every 2 seconds
+            Constantly render changes in the template with the context file for every 2 seconds
 ```

 </details>